lorin/booknotes/The-Advantage.md

 ### Discipline 2: create clarity
 * Blather
 * Six critical questions
 * Perfection paralysis
 * Question 1: why do we exist?
   - Finding your reason for existing
   - "Why do we exist?" categories
     * customer
     * industry
     * greater cause
     * community
     * employees
     * wealth
   - Not a differentiator
 * Question 2: How do we behave?
   - Values stampede
   - Different kinds of values
     * core values
     * aspirational values
     * permission-to-play values
     * accidental values
   - Isolating the core
   - Choosing a name
   - Identifying core values
 * Question 3: What do we do?
 * Question 4: How will we succeed?
   - Strategic anchors
   - Identifying anchors
   - Strategy durability
 * Question 5: What is most important, right now?
   - One thing
   - The thematic goal (a.k.a. the rallying cry)
   - Leaders without hats
   - Defining objectives
   - Standard operating objectives
   - The one-page model
 * Question 6: Who must do what?
+* The playbook

 ### Discipline 3: Overcommunicate clarity

 ### Discipline 4: Reinforce clarity
 ### The centrality of great meetings
 ### Seizing the advantage